joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/05/02/briefing/abortion-pills-online.html

 **U.S. Accuses Russia of Using Chemical Weapons in Ukraine**\
-`The State Department said Russia had used chloropicrin, a poison gas widely used during World War I against Ukrainian forces, an act that would violate a global ban signed by Moscow.`\
+`The State Department said Russia had used chloropicrin, a poison gas widely used during World War I, against Ukrainian forces, an act that would violate a global ban signed by Moscow.`\
 https://nytimes.com/2024/05/02/world/europe/us-russia-chemical-weapons-ukraine.html

 **Biden Loosens Up on Weed**\